 move copy the file named Bookmarks from your existing browser user profile to the Default folder here.

-In my case, my bookmarks, caches and entire settings were stored in a profile named Profile 1, and for some reason the Default profile folder didn’t exist in the first place.
-All I had to do was to create the Default folder, and copy the database file named Bookmarks, from Profile 1 to the Default folder.
+In my case, my bookmarks, caches, and entire settings were stored in a profile named Profile 1, and for some reason, the Default profile folder didn’t exist in the first place.
+All I had to do was to create the Default folder and copy the database file named Bookmarks, from Profile 1 to the Default folder.

 Closed all instances of Edge and reopened it.
-This got Chrome listed in Microsoft Edge Import Favorites panel, and the import worked well!
+This got Chrome listed in the Microsoft Edge Import Favorites panel, and the import worked well!

 Chrome canary builds

-If you have Chrome canary installed, it uses the following folder to store the Bookmarks database, as well as cookies and cache.
+If you have Chrome Canary installed, it uses the following folder to store the Bookmarks database, as well as cookies and cache.

 %LocalAppData%\Google\Chrome SxS\User Data\Default